 - Tunnel through time with a visit to Welwyn Roman Baths, although you won’t be able to take a hot bath any more – as the boiler went out about 1,800 years ago when the Romans left, the site is still home to some fascinating remains.

-- Containing the only dedicated skating rink in Hertfordshire, and home to a three-screen cinema, CW Entertainment in Welwyn Garden City is a premier entertainment venue, and it also includes a Soft Play centre, a 320-seat theatre, café, and bar!
+- Containing the only dedicated skating rink in Hertfordshire, and home to a three-screen cinema, Campus West in Welwyn Garden City is a premier entertainment venue, and it also includes a Soft Play centre, a 320-seat theatre, café, and bar!

 - Stanborough Park comprises two large lakes and 126 acres of award-winning parkland.
 There are nature walks and orienteering trails with maps, a children’s play area, Vertigo Adventure’s high and low ropes course, angling, and a sailing lake.
 Rowing boats and pedalos are available to hire and it is the home of the Herts Disability Sports Hub.